-- i.
-Students who will get supplementaries will be required to pay 100,000/= while those who get carryovers or repeat of modules shall pay 300,000/=. - ii.
-Students will pay annual NACTE/Ministry Examinations fees set by NACTE/Ministry.
+- a) Students who get supplementary will be required to pay 100,000/= while those with carryovers or repeating modules shall pay 300,000/=. - b) Students will pay annual NACTE/Ministry Examinations fees set by NACTE/Ministry.

 D: Direct Students Costs (Payable Directly to Students by his/her Sponsor per annum)